Can Dogs Eat Chocolate?

 But as harmless as chocolate may be for us, the same can't be said for our furry friends.

-White chocolate contains virtually zero theobromine, and only poses a risk due to its high fat content.
+White chocolate contains virtually zero theobromine.
+However it does pose a risk of pancreatitis due to its high fat content so dogs should not eat white chocolate either.
 Milk chocolate contains 44 mg per ounce of theobromine, and dark chocolate contains around 390 mg per ounce.

 In order to calculate whether your dog has ingested a toxic level of theobromine, you will need to know your dog's weight, the darkness of the chocolate, and how many grams were likely consumed.
 If it is not clear how much chocolate was actually consumed, the largest possible amount should be determined based on how much chocolate is missing.